fmi08icds/HomeWorks/README.md

 # Group work repository.
-Students will Six topics will be addressed and :
+Students will Six topics will be addressed and:
 ## Group 1: Classification problems
 ## Group 2: Regression problems
 ## Group 3: Clustering problems